abhishekk2614-jpg/-Croma-Inspired-Smartphone-Sales-Dashboard-Power-BI/README.md

-# Croma-Inspired-Smartphone-Sales-Dashboard-Power-BI
+📱 Croma-Inspired Smartphone Sales Dashboard | Power BI

-An interactive Smartphone Sales Analytics Dashboard created using Microsoft Power BI, inspired by a Croma-style retail environment.
+An interactive Smartphone Sales Analytics Dashboard built in Microsoft Power BI, inspired by a Croma-style retail environment.
+This project transforms raw smartphone sales data into actionable business insights using DAX, data modeling, and interactive visualizations.

 📊 Project Overview

-This dashboard transforms smartphone sales data into meaningful business insights through interactive visuals, KPIs, DAX calculations, and data modeling.
+This dashboard provides a 360° view of smartphone sales performance — covering brand/model trends, city-wise performance, payment methods, customer ratings, and time-based sales patterns.
+It's designed to mimic how a real retail analytics team would monitor and act on sales data.

+🖼️ Dashboard Preview
+Replace the placeholders below with your actual screenshots (drag images into the repo, e.g. /screenshots/overview.png)

 🔍 Key Features
-📱 Sales analysis by Brand & Model
-📍 Sales performance by City
-💳 Transactions by Payment Method
-⭐ Customer Rating Analysis
-📅 Monthly and daily Sales & Quantity Trends
-🎯 Dynamic KPIs using DAX
-🔎 Interactive filters and slicers
+📱 Sales Analysis by Brand & Model — compare performance across smartphone brands and individual models 📍 Sales Performance by City — identify top and underperforming locations 💳 Transactions by Payment Method — breakdown of cash, card, UPI, EMI, etc.
+⭐ Customer Rating Analysis — correlate ratings with sales volume and revenue 📅 Monthly & Daily Sales/Quantity Trends — spot seasonality and demand spikes 🎯 Dynamic KPIs — total sales, quantity sold, average rating, and more, powered by DAX 🔎 Interactive Filters & Slicers — drill down by brand, city, date, or payment method

 🛠️ Tools & Technologies
 Microsoft Power BI
-DAX
+DAX (Data Analysis Expressions)
-Data Modeling
+Data Modeling (Star Schema)
-Data Analysis
-Data Visualization
+Data Analysis & Visualization

+📁 Project Files
+File	Description
+Smartphone Sales Dashboard.pbix	Power BI dashboard file data/	Sample dataset used for the dashboard screenshots/Dashboard preview images

-💡 Key Learning
+📈 Key Learnings

-This project helped strengthen my practical skills in Power BI, DAX, data modeling, KPI development, and business-focused dashboard design.
-It demonstrates how raw sales data can be transformed into interactive and easy-to-understand business insights.
+This project strengthened my practical skills in:

+Power BI report design and UX
+DAX for KPI and trend calculations
+Data modeling and relationships
+Translating raw data into business-focused insights

 ⚠️ Disclaimer

-This is a portfolio/practice project created using sample data for learning and demonstration purposes.
-The dashboard is inspired by a Croma retail environment, but the data used is not actual Croma sales data.
+This is a portfolio/practice project built using sample data for learning and demonstration purposes only.
+It is inspired by a Croma-style retail environment, but does not use actual Croma sales data and is not affiliated with or endorsed by Croma.

-📁 Project File
+🎯 Project Goal
-Smartphone Sales Dashboard.pbix – Power BI dashboard file 🚀 Project Goal

-To build an interactive and business-focused sales dashboard while continuously improving my Data Analytics and Business Intelligence skills.
+To build an interactive, business-focused sales dashboard while continuously improving Data Analytics and Business Intelligence skills.

 Learning → Building → Improving 📈

+🔗 Connect With Me
+LinkedIn: linkedin.com/in/abhishek-kumar-83998b274
+Email: abhishekk2614@gmail.com